Assistance programs Cayuga County New York.

 Port Byron Community Food Pantry is run from First United Methodist Church.
 Main number (315) 776-5156.

-There are other charities as well as churches that provide free food, baby formula, diapers, meals and more to low income families.
+There are other food distribution charities as well as churches that provide free food, baby formula, diapers, meals and more to low income families.
 Not only do they assist in a crisis, but low income families can also apply for benefits such as SNAP food stamps, free Thanksgiving or Christmas meals and more.
 Find a local Cayuga County free food pantry.